jxxcarlson/elm-microscheme/docs/docs/overview.md

 Function `evalResult` matches the various patterns presented by `expr`, mapping them to handlers which act on various subexpressions, returning a value of type `Result EvalError Expr`.
-An example, the pattern `L ((Sym functionName) :: args)` is handle by the function call `dispatchFunction env functionName args`, which operates by evaluating `arg` using the environment `env`, then applying
+As an example, the pattern `L ((Sym functionName) :: args)` is handle by the function call `dispatchFunction env functionName args`, which operates by evaluating `arg` using the environment `env`, then applying